josephhbu/ChatDB/README.md

 3. **Ask for Example Queries**:
    - SQL
      - Ask for example queries in the input box
        - This will output example queries for you to use.
-       - If you would like to run any of these, please copy and paste any of the _natural language queries_ into the text box
+If you would like to run any of these, please copy and paste any of the *natural language queries* into the text box
-       - Example:
-         - "Can I get example queries"
+       - Example: "Can I get example queries"
-     - Ask for example queries with any of the following specific language constructs (group by, order by, avg, sum, date, from, count)
+     - Ask for example queries with any of the following specific language constructs **(group by, order by, avg, sum, date, from, count)**
-       - Example:
-         - "Can I get example queries with group by"
+       - Example: "Can I get example queries with group by" (replace "group by" with any of the specific language constructs above.
    - MongoDB
-     - Ask for example queries in the input box
-     - If you would like to run any of these, please copy and paste the _actual MongoDB query_ into the text box.
+     - Ask for example queries in the input box.
+If you would like to run any of these, please copy and paste the *actual MongoDB query* into the text box.
        - Example:
          - "Can I get example queries"

-4. **Example Queries**:
+4. **Natural Language Queries**:
-   - Click "Show Examples" for guided query examples.
+   -